Display and multiple monitor issues:

 Steps to Resolve the Issue:

-- First, try turning on the projector and see if the login screen appears.
+- First, turn on the projector and see if the login screen appears.
 If so, log in and proceed to step 3.

 - Try disconnecting the cable that goes to the projector from where it is directly plugged into the PC.